docker Command: Tutorial & Examples

 docker stop container_id

-Why is the docker Command Important?
+Why is the docker command important?

 The docker command is important because it is the primary way of interacting with Docker.
 Without the docker command, you would have to interact with the Docker API directly, which would be much more complex and time-consuming.
+Additionally, the command facilitates the creation and management of isolated environments for applications, enhancing security and dependency management.

-Common docker Command Parameters
+Common docker command parameters

 There are many parameters that can be used with the docker command.
 Here are a few of the most common ones: